junxit/us-congress-bills-115/metadata.md

 - 2018-01-09 — Reported by the Committee on Homeland Security.
 H. Rept.
 115-493.
 - 2018-01-09 — Reported by the Committee on Homeland Security.
 H. Rept.
 115-493.
 - 2018-01-10 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2018-06-13 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2018-09-04 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with an amendment in the nature of a substitute.
+With written report No. 115-334.
+- 2018-09-04 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with an amendment in the nature of a substitute.
+With written report No. 115-334.
+- 2018-09-04 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 566.